franciscovillaescusa/Quijote-simulations/docs/source/png.rst

 Snapshots
 ~~~~~~~~~

-We keep snapshots at redshifts 0, 0.5, 1, 2, and 3.
-The snapshots are saved as HDF5 files, and they can be read in the standard way (see :ref:`snapshots` for details on this).
+All snapshots are saved as HDF5 files, and they can be read in the standard way (see :ref:`snapshots` for details on this).

+- For the Fisher matrix simulations, we keep snapshots at redshifts 0, 0.5, 1, 2, and 3.
+- For the machine learning simulations we generated 46 snapshots and we saved those at redshifts 1, 0.73, 0.5, and 0 (see :ref:`LH` for details).

 Halo catalogues
 ~~~~~~~~~~~~~~~

-We store Friends-of-Friends (FoF) halo catalogues for each snapshot of each simulation in Quijote-PNG.
+We store Friends-of-Friends (FoF) and Rockstar halo catalogues for each snapshot of each simulation in Quijote-PNG.
 We refer the user to :ref:`halo_catalogues` for details on how to read these files.
+For the ``latin_hypercube_LC`` and ``latin_hypercube_EQ`` simulations we also stored the merger trees generated from consistent trees.

 Density fields
 ~~~~~~~~~~~~~~